-Figure 1.2 gives the mean population time, that is, the average time that a man or woman would spend on each of the three activities, including in the calculations those who spend no time.
+Figure 2 gives the mean population time, that is, the average time that a man or woman would spend on each of the three activities, including in the calculations those who spend no time.
+For both this and the mean actor time that follows, the 24-hour minute measure is used.
 For this particular graph, the mean number of minutes for the three categories adds up to 1,440, equivalent to one day.

-Figure 1.2: Mean time spent per day on activities by SNA category, country and sex for full sample population
+Figure 2: Mean time spent per day on activities by SNA category, country and sex for full sample population